Troy Vincent: 1993 season

 He entered training camp slated as the de facto No. 1 starting cornerback.
 Head coach Don Shula named him and J. B. Brown the starting cornerbacks to begin the season.
 On September 5, 1993, Vincent started in the Miami Dolphins’ season-opener at the Indianapolis Colts and made two solo tackles, one pass deflection, and secured a 24–20 victory by intercepting a pass Jack Trudeau threw to Jessie Hester with 19 seconds remaining in the game.
 In Week 10, he set a season-high with seven combined tackles (four solo) during a 10–27 loss at the New York Jets.
 On November 25, 1993, Vincent recorded six combined tackles (five solo) and set a season-high with five pass deflections during a 16–14 win at the Dallas Cowboys.
 In Week 15, he recorded one solo tackle before exiting in the second quarter of a 20–21 loss against the Pittsburgh Steelers after sustaining an injury to his leg.
-On December 16, 1993, the Miami Dolphins placed Vincent on injured reserve for the remainder of the season (Weeks 16–18) due to slight tears he sustainedti his ACL and MCL in his right knee.
+On December 16, 1993, the Miami Dolphins placed Vincent on injured reserve for the remainder of the season (Weeks 16–18) due to slight tears he sustained to his ACL and MCL in his right knee.
 He finished the 1993 NFL season with 60 combined tackles (51 solo), 13 pass deflections, two interceptions, and a fumble recovery in 13 games and 13 starts.
 Pro Football Reference listed Vincent recorded 68 solo tackles.